U.C. Berkeley - Offensive Coordinator

 Mumme's offense led the USA South conference in passing for the fourth straight year in 2016, averaging more than 360 yards per game.
 The Panthers led NCAA Division III in passing yards per game in 2013 and were sixth in 2014.
 In 2016 they finished fifth in the nation in passing.

 Mumme's offenses at Davidson broke numerous school records.
 Quarterback Jonathan Carkhuff broke the school passing record and was sixth in the nation, while receiver Lanny Funsten became an All-American under Mumme, setting a single-season school record with 100 receptions.

 In two seasons at McMurry, Mumme's War Hawks were second in Division III in passing yards and led all of college football with 45 touchdown passes.
 His offense produced 6,699 passing yards and 71 touchdowns, driving the team's first winning season in 10 years.

 Mumme has coached 10 all-conference quarterbacks and receivers.
 Mumme also coached All-American quarterback Martin Hankins at Southeastern Louisiana.
 Hankins threw for 7,777 yards and 65 touchdowns and was a finalist for the Walter Payton Award, the Heisman Trophy for the NCAA Division I Football Championship Series.

-Mumme holds a degree in human environmental studies with a minor in business from the University of Kentucky, and he also earned a master's in business administration from Southeastern Louisiana University.
+His 2003 offense at SELU led the nation in both passing offense and total offense.
+The 2004 Lions offense also led the nation in passing under Mumme's direction.
+Mumme holds a degree in human environmental studies with a minor in business from the University of Kentucky and also earned a master's in business administration from Southeastern Louisiana University.
 His wife, Fayedra, is a licensed professional counselor.